SpacingBat3/WebCord/docs/Files.md

   - `about.ts` – it is responsible for loading the *About* window content based on the translation files and pre-definied HTML file structure.

+  - `capturer.ts` – communicates with screen capturer BrowserView to show window list and send chosen source back to the Discord using IPC.

 ---